Crown, Inverness: Modern Day Area

-Today, the modern residential area is centred around 'The Village' (known in Gaelic as Am Baile), a cluster of shops, small businesses, cafes and pubs which is situated upon a crossroads in which five different streets leading to different historic parts of the area meet.
+Today, the modern residential area is centred around 'The Village' (known in Gaelic as Am Baile), a cluster of shops, small businesses, cafes and pubs which are situated upon a crossroads where five different roads historically leading to important mills, inns and manor houses meet.
 The Crown consistently scores highly under the Scottish Index of Multiple Deprivations, classifying it as an affluent area with no significant areas of widespread deprivation.

-The area is serviced by a number of public amenities, including General Practitioners, two large parks, sports clubs, care homes, sheltered housing for the elderly, a primary school, three churches, a number of charitable organisations, a small prison built during the Victorian era surrounded by high stone walls, an opticians, post office and chemist.
+The area is serviced by a number of public amenities, including the Wasps Creative Academy, GP surgeries, Fraser and Walker parks, sports clubs, care homes, sheltered housing for the elderly, a primary school, three churches, a number of charitable organisations, a small prison built during the Victorian era surrounded by high stone walls, an opticians, post office and chemist.

 The hospitality sector has a strong presence throughout the area, with a number of small hotels and inns, many bed and breakfast guesthouses and a high density of AirBnB lets.
-With the city's prison HMP Inverness set to close and move to Stoneyfield, a decision on the future of its historic buildings and significant grounds is yet to be made.
+With the city's prison HMP Inverness set to close and move to the much larger Stoneyfield site, a formal process on the future use of the prison's historic buildings and the roughly 1000 square metre grounds is yet to be begin.